 This core vaccination protects cats against a variety of common but serious diseases.
 Rhinotracheitis and calicivirus are upper respiratory illnesses contracted through exposure to sick animals and can be spread indirectly if a third party comes into contact with a sick cat and then pets an unvaccinated one.
 Panleukopenia is similar to parvovirus in dogs and is often deadly for kittens.
 All these diseases are completely preventable through vaccination.

 Cats are more likely than any other pet to become infected with rabies.
-While many people believe indoor cats don’t need vaccinations for rabies or other diseases, the fact is that indoor animals can be exposed to rabid wildlife that accidentally makes its way indoors, or if they happen to escape outdoors.
+While many people believe indoor cats don’t need vaccinations for rabies or other diseases, the fact is indoor animals can be exposed to rabid wildlife that accidentally find their way indoors, or if the cat escapes outdoors.
 Once clinical symptoms start to occur, rabies is almost always fatal.